1. Grow a Home Herb Garden

 6. DIY Projects

 If you’re looking for some relief from boredom while stuck at home take on a new project or something you’ve been putting off.
 If you’re a small businesses owner and have the means to keep employees busy while closed to public this is a perfect time to take on a new project.

 Paint or panel your walls and/or ceilings (if painting make sure you have adequate ventilation before you start).
-If you’ve ever dreamed about that reclaimed wood feature wall, consider buying our wall paneling online, it is now 25% off until shelter in place is over or inventory runs out.
-Use code SIP25 at checkout.
+If you’ve ever dreamed about that reclaimed wood feature wall, consider ordering our reclaimed wood wall paneling online.